-The Copyright Office has previously established that allowing customers to circumvent the "[c]omputer programs, in the form of firmware or software, that enable used wireless telephone handsets to connect to a wireless telecommunications network, when circumvention is initiated by the owner of the copy of the computer program solely in order to connect to a wireless telecommunications network and access to the network is authorized by the operator of the network."
-Allowing consumers to unlock their Air Cards so the devices can be used on another carrier's network is also a noninfringing use of copyrighted works.
+The Copyright Office has previously established that allowing customers to circumvent the "[c]omputer programs, in the form of firmware or software, that enable used Wireless Telephone Handsets to connect to a wireless telecommunications network, when circumvention is initiated by the owner of the copy of the computer program solely in order to connect to a wireless telecommunications network is authorized by the operator of the network."
+Allowing consumers to unlock their Wireless Telephone Handsets continues to be a noninfringing use of copyrighted works.